Phnom Penh, Cambodia

 We got a tuk-tuk city tour to all the main attractions – the guy driving us was really lovely and ended up just being our driver for our whole time in Phnom Penh.

 We first went to the local market as we had to kill some time because the Grand Palace didn’t open till 2pm, so after doing a little bit of shopping, we just wandered around the market for about 20 mins.
 It was so hot and so busy, and the smell of the food bit of the market was almost a bit too much!
 Next, we visited Wat Phnom – this temple was in a really nice park, so we got our steps in walking around and managed to kill some time as well.
 The tuk-tuk driver then took us to a small restaurant by the Grand Palace while we waited for it to open.
-We weren’t really hungry but decided to share some fried rice, and it as probably some of the best-fried rice I’ve ever had (accompanied by a cheeky beer).
+We weren’t really hungry but decided to share some fried rice, and it as probably some of the best-fried rice I’ve ever had (accompanied by a beer).
 When we finally got into the Grand Palace, it was stunning, but it was so so hot and I was wearing Nia’s hoodie as I was only wearing a vest so I basically nearly died from heat exhaustion.
 Finally, after a long day on about 3 hours sleep, we got into our room, watched love island, and napped.
 It was such a good nap.

-After we got up, we had dinner and played some cards in the hostel restaurant, and then made our way up to the bar because there was a free punch from 8pm.
+After we got up, we had dinner, played some cards in the hostel restaurant, and then made our way up to the bar because there was a free punch from 8pm.
 Once we got to the bar, it was actually pretty busy!
 We got straight on the punch and sat down.
 We saw a South African guy – Adrian – who we’d met in our room earlier, sitting on his own so invited him over.
 He was great chat and we ended up spending most of the time in Phnom Penh with him.
 One of his friends, George, then joined us (driest man on planet earth) and we all ended up playing a very competitive game of beer pong – I’ll admit that Adrian and I lost and Nia and George were crowned victorious.
 As the beers flowed so did the conversation and then the hostel took us all to a club – it was a really good night.
-I did, however, managed to lose my ecig between the hostel and the club, not ideal for day 3.
+I did, however, managed to lose my vape between the hostel and the club, not ideal for day 3.

 The next day we went to visit the killing fields with Adrian and one of his friends.
 Just in case you didn’t know, Cambodia had a mass genocide in the late 70s due to the Khmer Rouge regime.
-It’s leader, Pol Pot wanted to get rid of all social institutions and transform the society into an agrarian one.
+It’s leader, Pol Pot wanted rid of all social institutions and transform the society into an agrarian one.
 This regime led to widespread famine, forced labor and segregated communal living, arrests and mass killings.
 They arrested and eventually executed almost everyone ‘suspected’ of having affiliations with the former or reign governments, as well as professionals and intellectuals.
 There was also an ethnic cleansing element, focusing particularly on Chinese or Vietnamese and their descendants.
 In most cases, if 1 person in a family was arrested/executed, the whole family would be too.
 Nearly 3 million people, a third of the population of Cambodia, were murdered and dumped in mass graves.

 Hostel: Mad Monkey – This hostel was great.
 They had a bar, the restaurant was 24 hours and the people were great.
 Would definitely recommend!